SESR-Group/SESR-Group.github.io/_members/66haotian-ma.md

   email: Haotian-MA@outlook.com
 ---

-A Ph.D. candidate in Energy Engineering, with a focus on simulations.
+A Ph.D. candidate in Energy Science, with a focus on simulation engineering.